Royce Williams

-Elmer Royce Williams (born 4 April 1925) is a retired United States Naval Aviator.
+Elmer Royce Williams (born 4 April 1925) is a retired United States naval aviator.
 He is known for his solo dogfight with seven Soviet pilots during the Korean War, which, according to The San Diego Union-Tribune, has been called "one of the greatest feats in aviation history" by military experts.
 A retired admiral and multiple members of Congress have been campaigning for him to receive the Medal of Honor for his exploit.
-On January 20, 2023, he received the Navy Crossthe highest military decoration given by the U.S. Navyfrom Secretary of the Navy Carlos Del Toro.
+On January 20, 2023, he received the Navy Cross—the second highest military decoration awarded by the U.S. Navy—from Secretary of the Navy Carlos Del Toro.

 Early life and military career

 Royce Williams grew up in Wilmot, South Dakota.
 He and his brother both aspired to fly, and both enlisted after the 1941 Pearl Harbor attack.
-Williams remained in the Navy while attending college in Minnesota, and qualified as a United States Naval Aviator at Pensacola in August 1945.
+Williams remained in the Navy while attending college in Minnesota, and qualified as a naval aviator at Pensacola in August 1945.
 He learned to fly the F9F-5 Panther jet and was assigned to active duty in the Korean War, where he flew 70 missions.

 In 1952, then-Lieutenant Williams was serving with VF-781 aboard the USS Oriskany as part of Task Force 77.
 On 18 November 1952, on his second mission of the day, while on combat air patrol near Hoeryong, North Korea, his group of four pilots spotted seven MiG-15s overhead.
 The other three pilots had to return to the carrier and the MiGs began to fire on Williams, putting him into a one-man dogfight with seven MiG-15s that lasted 35 minutes.
 It is believed to be the longest dogfight in U.S. Navy history.
 Commanders on his carrier ordered him away, but Williams had to tell them that he was already fighting for his life.
 He shot down four of the MiGs and likely hit two others.
 By the end of the 35-minute period, only one of the MiGs was still in the air with him, and he managed to escape back to his carrier, out of ammunition and having lost his hydraulics.
 He was uninjured, but 263 holes were counted in his Panther jet.
-He never saw the plane again; reportedly, it was pushed into the sea.
+While reported by others that he never saw the plane again as it was pushed into the sea, aircraft logs for BuNo 125459 show the aircraft flew until 1959 and was stricken on May 31 while attached to NAS Kingsville.